stellar/go/tools/horizon-cmp/README.md

 ### Request per second

 By default `horizon-cmp` will send 1 request per second, however, you can change this value using the `--rps` flag.
 The following will run `10` request per second.
+Please note that sending too many requests to a production server can result in rate limiting of requests.

 ```bash
 horizon-cmp -t https://new-horizon.host.org -b https://horizon.stellar.org --rps 10